ennc0d3/ennc0d3.github.io/_posts/2023-01-01-What-the-hell-is-k8s-operators.md

 dependency order or prerequisites sort of things doesn't work very well.
 Typically, an application's installation instructions comes with a *prerequisite* section which make us think, oh no this is not installable.
-How the hell i will address these prerequisites quickly in my local environement?
+How the hell i will address these prerequisites quickly in my local environment?
 For example, we might have seen installation instructions stating that this and that has to be installed, this resource must be created, the other service must be in ready state, db must be initialized,and blah blah.